hraschke-sift/sift-api3-response-comparator/README.md

 ## Features
 This project uses the same config file as the ruby [api3 client](https://github.com/SiftScience/ruby/tree/main/ruby/api3_client), so if you have authenticated with this tool or the other, they will share a bearer token.
+NOTE: This is no longer true.
+Instead of `~/.api3_client.yaml`, it now uses `~/.api3_tokens.yaml`, which stores environment-specific tokens.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: